claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

 https://youtu.be/iTnb9wRHnM8 - static discharge is at 1:10.
 Further things to try are at 3:12.
 Might be a problem with battery pack.

 My Trello card detailing my own attempts to fix: https://trello.com/c/VBANT3GQ/1503-fix-laptop-slow-startup-ring-toshiba-helpline-static-discharge

+## Postman

+### To see raw headers in Postman

+- Look in the console, bottom left

+### Postman collections

+- See saved Cadogan Postman collections linked to from [here](https://github.com/claresudbery/clare-tech/blob/master/notes/clients/cadogan/useful-links.md) (accessible to Clare only)